 How to Avoid Slips When Walking

 Having considered whether making your journey by car is essential, you may have decided to walk to your intended destination or the nearest public transport.
-Alternatively you may have begun your journey by car but decided to continue on foot as a result of a breakdown or because weather conditions have deteriorated and you have had to abandon your car.
+Alternatively you may be forced to continue your journey on foot as a result of a breakdown or because weather conditions have deteriorated and you have had to abandon your car.

-Make sure you are wearing the correct shoes.
+Make sure you are wearing appropriate shoes.
 Whilst comfortable shoes with a thin sole are good for driving, in snow or ice walking boots or wellies with a good thick sole are best.

 It might be nice and warm inside but if you need to walk make sure you have a wind and waterproof jacket - preferably with elasticated cuffs and waistband to keep out the elements.

 Remember the layer principle, the more air you can trap between your body and clothing the better.

 Always remove layers if you begin to become too hot and sweat - because it dries and cools with the same effect as when you are wet.